Child Sexual Exploitation

 The abuser is the person in the wrong.
 They know it too, that’s why they’ll try and keep the relationship as secret as possible.

 The abuser will usually try to separate the child from their family and other friends by making them feel as if no one else cares about them.
 They'll probably offer gifts, drink, drugs or just attention and 'friendship'.
 This is called grooming and makes it hard for the child to stop the relationship, even when it becomes scary or they get hurt.

 If you know about (or suspect) a relationship like this, you should report it straight away.

 If you know a child is in danger you should call the police, but don't try and confront the abuser.
 This can be dangerous for you and for the person they're abusing.

 Online - Report it straight away

 Telephone: 01202 458101 or 01202 458102

 How to spot when someone is trying to abuse you

-- If you make a new friend and they ask you to keep your friendship a secret, they probably know they're doing something wrong and they're afraid of getting into trouble (though they might say it’s because you’ll be in trouble, which is a lie).
+- If you make a new friend and they ask you to keep your friendship a secret, they probably know they're doing something wrong.
+They are afraid of getting themselves into trouble.
+They might say it’s because you’ll be in trouble, which is a lie.